Head to Antarctica on an adventure to explore the frozen continent

 Your voyage is operated by our sister company, Quark Expeditions.
 All accommodation and transfer arrangements as listed in the itinerary are also operated by Quark Expeditions or their local representatives.

 Strict luggage limits apply.
-Please see Trip Notes (What to Take) for more information.
+Please see Essential Trip Information for more detail.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information